GuillermoBustosPerez/Texture-analysis/README.md

 different distances were taken.
 The obtained sequences were mounted using Helicon Focus 7.7.2. to reduce problems due to focus variation.

+[Scripts](Scripts) folder contains two R files:

+-   \[01 Wrangle data\]\[Scripts/01 Wrangle data.R\] gathers the raw
+    data from descriptive statistics, roughness metrics and GLCM and transforms them into a structured data frame containing the variables and metrics of each photograph.
+-   \[11 Model training\]\[Scripts/11 Model training.R\]

 The [Scripts](Scripts) folder contains the subfolder [Fiji macros](Scripts/Fiji%20macros).